apiaryio/dredd/CONTRIBUTING.md

 certainly a flaw and it slows down day-to-day development, but unless we find out how to get rid of the `lib` dependency, it's necessary.

+Also mind that CoffeeScript is production dependency (not dev dependency), because it's needed not only for compiling Dredd package before uploading to npm, but also for running user-provided hooks written in CoffeeScript.

 ### Testing

 Use `npm run test` or just `npm test` to run all tests.
 Use `npm run test:bdd`